dalenewman/Transformalize/README.md

 ![Step01](https://raw.githubusercontent.com/dalenewman/Transformalize/master/Files/Demo/Step01.gif "Step 1")

-Transformalize detected the field names and read 5 rows.
+Transformalize detected field names and read 5 rows.
-This is handy, but if we want to modify or create new fields, we have to define the input fields.
+This is nice, but in order to modify or create new fields, we have to define input fields.

-> Introducing `<fields/>` and **`check`** mode
+> Introducing `<fields/>`.

-We could hand-write fields, or run `tfl` in `check` mode like this:
+We could hand-write fields, or press CTRL-P and run the the `tfl:schema` command:

 <pre style="font-size:smaller;">
 > tfl -a NorthWind.xml <strong>-m check</strong>